babycourageous/svelte-tailwind-starter/README.md

 # Svelte Starter with Tailwind

-With assistance from these github issues:

-How to configure Tailwind in a svelte project? [link](https://github.com/tailwindcss/discuss/issues/254)

-Erroneous errors with tailwind-style @ rules [link](https://github.com/UnwrittenFun/svelte-vscode/issues/47)

-*Psst — looking for a shareable component template?
-Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*

----

 This is a starter project template for [Svelte](https://svelte.dev) apps.

-It comes with [TailwindCSS](https://tailwindcss.com/) already baked in.
-Tailwind classes can be applied to DOM elements in the template or used in `<style>` tags with `@apply` and preprocessed with [svelte-preprocess-postcss](https://github.com/TehShrike/svelte-preprocess-postcss).
+- It comes with [TailwindCSS](https://tailwindcss.com/) already baked in (The very awesome [Tailwind docs](https://tailwindcss.com/docs/installation/)).
+- Uses [svelte-preprocess](https://github.com/sveltejs/svelte-preprocess) to preprocess Tailwind classes used in `<style>` tags with `@apply`.

-To learn more about how to use Tailwind, check out the very awesome [Tailwind docs](https://tailwindcss.com/docs/installation/)
+- Uses [@rollup/plugin-node-resolve](https://github.com/rollup/plugins/tree/master/packages/node-resolve#extensions) to resolve Svelte files even with `.svelte` extension left off of import.
+- Uses [`rollup-plugin-alias`](https://github.com/rollup/plugins/tree/master/packages/alias) to alias the `src` directory to `@` in order to make deeply nested local imports cleaner.

 ## Use Degit